Department of Engineering, University of Cambridge

-The University of Cambridge's Department of Engineering is the largest department at the university.
+The Department of Engineering is an academic department within the School of Technology at the University of Cambridge.

 The main site is situated at Trumpington Street, to the south of the city centre of Cambridge.
 The department is currently headed by Professor Colm Durkan.

 History

 Reverend Richard Jackson of Torrington, a former fellow of Trinity College, died in 1782, leaving a substantial portion of his estate to endow a Professorship of Natural Experimental Philosophy, which eventually became the Professorship of Mechanism and Applied Mechanics.
 This position was first held in 1875 by James Stuart.
 The first engineering workshop at Cambridge was constructed in 1878 in a wooden hut measuring fifty by twenty feet built in 1878, which was extended three times along Free School Lane by 1900, serving over 800 students by 1920.

 The department now has several sites around Cambridge:

 Cambridge University Engineering Department, Trumpington Street site, looking southeast from the Inglis A Building in November 2004.
 The Baker Building is in the left background, and the Leys School is in the right background (behind the chimney).
 The Inglis Building is in the middle and foreground.